MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 ## 1.3 - Panel Summariser

 The third script opens the summary file produced by the second script, and, identifies the specific version of a panel present one last day of each month.
 It produces a monthly summary file for each panel downloaded by script 1.2, that only shows 1 version of the panel for each month.
 This output from this script is very important to the following analyses.
-This script has been updated to automatically produce plots showing the number of genes and diagnostic genes each month of the analysis window,
+This script has been updated to automatically produce plots showing the number of genes and diagnostic genes each month of the analysis window.

+***The Parameters File***

 This script also requires a parameters file.
-This file contains the location the files produced by 1.2.
+This file contains the location the files produced by 1.2, as well as the information needed to plot the information in the monthly summaries.
+The information in the parameters file are as follows:

+VERSION:         [either 'AU' or 'UK']
+INPUT_DIR:       [directory location] - Location of the raw panel data
+OUTPUTDIR:       [directory location] - Location of the processed panel data
+ID_DATE:         [YYYY,MM,DD] - When was the ID file generated
+STARTDLDATE:     [YYYY,MM,DD] - When were raw panels begin downloading
+ENDDLDATE:       [YYYY,MM,DD] - When did the downloading of the panels finish
+ANALYSIS_DATE:   [YYYY,MM,DD] - When does this analysis take place?
+PLOT_DIR:        [directory location] - where should the plots go?

-An example of the parameter file can be found in /PADA-WAN/1-3 Summarise Panels/
+**An example of the parameter file can be found in /PADA-WAN/1-3 Summarise Panels/**

+  _Notes on 1-3_
+1. When preparing the parameters file, please ensure that there is no trailing white space.
+2. It is not required to plot the monthly changes, but I find it to be helpful

+***Running the scripts***

-  To run this script use the following commands:
+  To run these scripts use the following commands:

     python3 1-3_SummarisePanels.py --file-path parameters_file.txt
     Rscript PlotMonthlyChanges.R [DIRECTORY CONTAIN MONTHLY SUMMARIES] [DIRECTORY FOR PLOTS]

-  _Notes on 1-3_
-1. When preparing the parameters file, please ensure that there is no trailing white space.
-2. It is not require to plot the monthly changes, but I find it to be helpful

 ## 1.4 - Panel Factoriser